Welcome to the Kingston and Richmond Emotional Health Service

 This service works with children and young people up to the age of 19 years old who have a Richmond or Kingston home address.
 The focus of this service is early intervention and prevention, including consultation, training and short term direct therapeutic interventions.
 We are very happy to have a discussion with you if you are worried about a child or young person.

-Referrals will be accepted into Tier 2 when:
+Referrals will be accepted into the EHS (Tier 2) when:

 - The problem is a mental health problem and is having a significant impact on the child’s general functioning and